open-meteo/typescript-omfiles/README.md

 This project provides JavaScript/TypeScript support for reading and processing OmFile format data efficiently.
 OmFile format is a scientific data format optimized for meteorological data from the [Open-Meteo](https://github.com/open-meteo/om-file-format/) project.

-The repository is structured as:
+The repository is structured into two separate packages:

 1. **file-format-wasm**: WebAssembly bindings for the OmFileFormat C library
 2. **file-reader**: JavaScript/TypeScript API for working with OmFile data